mxcl/PromiseKit/Documents/Cancel.md

 # Cancel Chains

 Promises can be cancelled using a `CancellablePromise`.
-The global `cancellable(_:)` function is used to convert a standard `Promise` into a `CancellablePromise`.
+The global `cancellize(_:)` function is used to convert a standard `Promise` into a `CancellablePromise`.
 If a promise chain is initialized with a `CancellablePromise`, then the entire chain is cancellable.
 Calling `cancel()` on any promise in the chain cancels the entire chain.

 Creating a chain where the entire chain can be cancelled is the recommended usage for cancellable promises.